jimm98y/SharpOnvif/README.md

 # SharpOnvif
-A C# implementation of the ONVIF protocol - client as well as the server.
+A C# implementation of the ONVIF interface - client as well as the server.
 All profiles are supported.

 ## SharpOnvifServer
-Onvif server provides NET8 CoreWCF bindings generated using svcutil.exe.
-It makes it easy to implement only parts of the Onvif specification needed for your project.
+ONVIF server provides NET8 CoreWCF bindings generated using svcutil.exe.
+It makes it easy to implement only parts of the ONVIF specification needed for your project.

 Start with creating a new CoreWCF service:
 ```cs